 Representations, Warranties and Additional Covenants.
 Contractor represents and warrants to Mercy Corps and covenants with Mercy Corps as follows.

-Contractor has full rights and authority to enter into and perform its obligations under this Contract.
+The contractor has full rights and authority to enter into and perform its obligations under this Contract.
 Contractor’s performance will not violate any agreement or obligation between Contractor and any third party.

 Contractor has the requisite skills to perform the Services in accordance with the SOW.